RIP Jack Nolan

 28 May 1939 – 23 February 2017

-We want you to know that sadly John/Jack Nolan passed away after a heart/breathing failure.
+Sadly John/Jack Nolan passed away in February 2017 after a heart/breathing failure.
 He was with hospital staff and everything possible was done, but he slipped away.

 If you have any stories or photos you would like to share please email: firstname.lastname@example.org.